AnaHill/Plot_Fluke_Ti400_thermal_images/README.md

 # Plot Fluke Ti400 thermal images as contour plot using MATLAB
 Method to plot Thermal images from Fluke Ti400 using MATLAB.

-If used, please cite:
+If used, please cite to following publication:

 Skogberg, A., Siljander, S., Mäki, A. J., Honkanen, M., Efimov, A., Hannula, M., ... & Kallio, P. (2022).
 Self-assembled cellulose nanofiber–carbon nanotube nanocomposite films with anisotropic conductivity. _Nanoscale_.

 Basic workflow is following: